 You don't need a PayPal account to pay for this pattern - PayPal accepts credit and debit cards.
 Once you've paid, PayPal will take you to a page where you can download the pattern instantly, by clicking on the link provided.
 You will also receive an email containing the same link.
-The pattern must be downloaded within 48 hours of payment - after this time the link expires.

 If you want to share any photos of a finished board, then I would love to see them - you can email them to me or drop them into my Flickr group here.